 - Repetitive Motion Injuries

 Repetitive motion work injuries are also widespread across the United States, affecting everyone from factory workers to office workers.
 These injuries occur when tissue tears over and over before the body is able to heal the area.
-The two most common types of repetitive motion injury pain are tendonitis and bursitis.
+The two most common types of repetitive motion injury pain are tendinitis and bursitis.
 While these conditions are similar and often occur at the same time, there are differences in how each is treated.
-Contact the Toledo Comprehensive Centers for Pain Management to schedule physical therapy for gentle stretching and strengthening exercises to ease pain and help rehabilitation.
+Contact the Comprehensive Centers for Pain Management to schedule physical therapy for gentle stretching and strengthening exercises to ease pain and help rehabilitation.

-- Character –type of pain (stabbing, sharp, dull)
+- Character – Type of pain (stabbing, sharp, dull)

-- Location –where the pain is
+- Location – Where the pain is

-- Duration – length of pain
+- Duration – Length of pain

-- Severity – rate pain on a scale from 1 to 10, with 10 as the worst pain you have experienced
+- Severity – Rate pain on a scale from 1 to 10, with 10 as the worst pain you have experienced

-- Radiation – whether the pain moves from place to place
+- Radiation – Whether the pain moves from place to place